 Lebanon School District offers a full continuum of services for students with special needs in our Elementary, Middle, and High schools.
 These programs include:

 Itinerant Support - (special education supports and services provided by special education personnel for 20% or less of the school day) This level is for students in regular classes who need emotional and/or academic support to be successful in the regular education curriculum.
 Students with a wide variety of special education identifications may receive itinerant support to assure success in the regular education environments.
-These include students with autism, emotional disturbance, learning disability, mental retardation, and other health impairment.
+These include students with autism, emotional disturbance, learning disability, intellectual disability, and other health impairment.

 Co-Teaching - This level is for students who can succeed in a regular education classroom with instruction and support provided by a regular and special education teacher working cooperatively.
 Currently co-teaching is provided in our secondary schools for Language Arts and Math.